s-expresso/rubberbuf/README.md

                 [:package "x.y.z"] ...]
  "file3.proto" [...]}
 ```
-Note rubberbuf will recursively load all imports and append them to the registry.
-Hence in above example the registry also contains `file3.proto` because `file1.proto` imported it.
+Note
+* `:auto-import true` instructs `protoc` to recursively load all imports
+* hence `file3.proto` is in registry because `file1.proto` imported it
+* if `file3.proto` imports another file, it will also appear in the registry
+* circular import is ok

 ## AST Format
 rubberbuf's AST format follows the original protocol buffer definition closely and only adds some keywords or substitute some protobuf syntaxes with keywords.
-Interpretation of the AST is hence obvious and you can easily figure it out.
+Interpretation of the AST should be simple and easy.

-Some note worthy features are shown using example below.
+Some less obvious features are shown using example below.
 ```protobuf
 // content of example.proto
 syntax = 'proto2';